netxms/netxms-doc/admin/visualisation.rst

 DCI Container
 -------------
 DCI Container is part of decorations.
 It can be used to display separate dci values on a map.

 .. figure:: _images/dci_container_example.png

 **Container properties:**

-   * Background colour
+   * Background color
-   * Text colour
+   * Text color
-   * If border should be shown and it's colour
+   * If border should be shown and it's color
    * Data Source - there can be configured DCI values and text near them that will be displayed
       * For each Data Source can be configured: Data collection item,  name,  format string(like "Text: %.4f"),  in case of table DCI also column and instance

 More examples:

 .. figure:: _images/dci_container_example2.png